ad-freiburg/docker-example/README.md

 + ./output/movies-benchmark_evaluation.tsv (a tsv file as produced by 'evaluate.py')

 Both files are available in the NFS folder.
-If you are using docker/wharfer (and you should!), they are mounted to the expected directory, if you used the commands above.
+If you are using docker/wharfer (and you should!), they are mounted to the expected directory, if you used the provided commands.
 You can then build the webapp:

 Usage: `python3 -m http.server <port>`